Revelation verse by verse

 “And the smoke of their torment ascends forever and ever; and they have no rest day or night, who worship the beast and his image, and whoever receives the mark of his name.”

-There is no such thing as “forever and ever” in the Greek text.
-Translators forced the doctrine of endless torture into the text.
+Smoke is a visible sign of their ongoing torment, which are fiery tests for purification.
+The phrase “forever and ever” is not in the Greek text.
+Believing in endless torture, the translator imposed this on the text.
 The original reads “to the ages of ages”.
-Accordingly, this judgment is rendered during this age, not forever and ever!
+So, this judgment is exacted in this age, not forever and ever!

-“And Jesus said, For judgment, I am come into this world, that they which see not might see; and that they which see might be made blind. . .
+Christ's judgment is not torturous!
+It can be for or against, to give spiritual sight or take it away, to forgive or condemn, “And Jesus said, For judgment, I am come into this world, that they which see not might see; and that they which see might be made blind. . .
 Jesus said unto them, If ye were blind, ye should have no sin: but now ye say, We see; therefore your sin remaineth.”
 (John 9:39-41)

 Revelation 14:12